SonOfGillas/ExpoSonOfGillasTemplate/README.md

     Foulder for the stylesheets for this feature.
 All the common stylesheets should be in the shared foulder
 - Components:
     All the grafic widget specific for this feature.
 All the common Components should be in the shared foulder
-- Pages:
-    create a foulder for each page, and separete the stylesheet in a dedicated file
+- Pages: if there is more than one page create a foulder for each page, and separete the stylesheet in a dedicated file, otherwise it there is only a page you can insert it directly inside the presentation foulder

 ## Shared structure  📁
 ```